 to "Special Needs" students, since some states see gifted

 students as "Special Needs" students.

-[ Our legal issues
+[ Our legal

 Homeschooling requires an enormous time commitment

 requires travel time if you take your homeschool on the road.

 If you are a planner, plan on investing a lot of time.
 Remember,

 The issue of socialization always manages

 beyond pop-culture?
 Anymore, there are not any social considerations

 for homeschooled students unless you live in a cave on top of